 Determining which candidate to support is an important process involving local association members, RPAC Trustees and state and local staff.
 Contact PA RPAC staff to see how you can get involved.

 - Oct.
-19 – deadline to register to vote in the general election
+24 – last day to register to vote before general election

-- Oct.
-27 – deadline to apply for a mail-in or civilian absentee ballot
+- Nov.
+1 – last day to apply for a mail-in or absentee ballot

-Learn about the candidates RPAC has endorsed for the general election.
+Learn about the candidates RPAC endorsed in the 2020 general election.